scottyschup/ruby-curriculum/projects/hangman.md

     Secret word: h_ll_

 Next, write the program to let the user pick a word; they only need to put in how long it is, not what the word is.
+The human player shouldn't trust giving the word to the computer.
 The computer should, using its dictionary, start guessing.
 The human should tell the computer the positions (if any) where that letter occurs.